aigarskadikis/zabbix-debug/README.md

 In output, ensure the last column is not having 100% utilization for the mount point which is attached to DB server.

-Common mistakes: adding more than one block device into volume group will always cause some degradation (opposite of best practice, how not to do)
+Popular mistakes: adding more than one block device into volume group will always cause some degradation (opposite of best practice).
+Not a big problem if DB server has more than 99GB of memory.

 ### Which process consumes disk writes/reads.
 Fancy method